I was glad when they said unto me

 We start the first part of the service enjoying the connection between young and old.
 We embrace our tradition of lively congregational singing, and take a moment for learning together (geared mostly for children and youth, but certainly enjoyed by all!).
-Following children’s offering, the congregation sings the children and youth out of the sanctuary and downstairs to attend Sunday School.
+Following some congregational singing together, the children and youth leave the sanctuary to go downstairs for their own learning time.

 Worship then transitions to a more traditional time of music, prayer, and preaching.
 Our senior choir is an integral part of worship—guiding us through each hymn and blending their voices in offering of the anthem.
 The sermon is bible-based, yet pertinent to the cultural and world issues of the day—the same issues that continue to challenge and affect all our lives.